apache/incubator-seata/README.md

 ## License

-FESCAR is under the Apache 2.0 license.
+Fescar is under the Apache 2.0 license.
 See the [LICENSE](https://github.com/alibaba/fescar/blob/master/LICENSE) file for details.